waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 RubyMine, but equally capable Ruby IDEs like VisualStudio, NetBeans and Eclipse can be used.

+Home pages can be hosted on either CSE or CSCE, with the default being CSE.
+Simple [.htaccess][htaccess] commands can be used that redirect CSE-directed traffic to the CSCE version of your page content.
+CSCE offers a wider range of server capabilities, at the expense of added configuration complexity.
-Both CSE and CSCE servers offer many other resources, e.g. a MySQL database, that can be leveraged through the use of Jekyll and Ruby.
+Both CSE and CSCE servers offer many common server resources, e.g. a MySQL database, that can be leveraged through the use of Jekyll and Ruby.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].